Hubert de Blanck: Career

 Taking advantage of the Christmas vacation afforded him by the college, De Blanck visited Havana for the first time in December 1882 along with his wife.
 There he performed Anton Rubinstein's Piano Trio, Op.
 52, along with Anselmo Lopez and Serafin Ramirez.
 Cuba's most famous artists, among them Ignacio Cervantes, Pablo Desvernine, and Nicolás Ruiz Espadero, applauded the visiting pianist.
 Upon his return to New York, De Blanck continued to teach and perform in numerous concerts.

 February 1883 found De Blanck on the cover of New York's 'Musical Courier', a famous magazine of the time.
 That same year, he moved to Havana and began a new life with his wife and children.
 He immediately began forging relationships with important members of the Cuban arts community, and was soon named president of the Seccion de Philharmonic de 'La Caridad del Cerro'.
 In March 1884, he organized and conducted, with assistance from the Governor General, a fundraising festival in the 'Tacon' theater to raise money for the construction of the 'Reina Mercedes' hospital.
 The event was an extraordinary success.
 The following November De Blanck created the 'Sociedad de Música Clasica' in conjunction with violinists Jose and Feliz Vandergucht, the cellist Charles Werner, and the violist Tomas de la Rosa.
 The group was formed with the intentions of playing mainly chamber music.
-In 1886, the 'Sociedad de Música Clasica' became known as the 'Sociedad de Cuartetos Clasicos', which functioned until 1889, its members being Tomas de la Rosa, Anselmo Lopez, Angel Tempesti, and De Blanck.
+In 1886, the 'Sociedad de Música Clasica' became known as the 'Sociedad de Cuartetos Clasicos', which functioned until 1889, its members being Tomás de la Rosa, Anselmo López, Ángel Tempesti, and De Blanck.
 De Blanck revived the 'Sociedad' in 1909, with Juan Torroella, Arturo Quiñones, Constante Chané, and Antonio Mompo.
 Toroella went on to run the 'Sociedad' for the next few decades.

 Fully ensconced in Cuba's musical community and atmosphere, De Blanck began contemplating Havana's lack of a dedicated conservatory of music.
 One day in August 1885, he met with various Cuban professors at the home of Anselmo Lopez and suggested the idea that together they could work on creating a Cuban conservatory of music.
 The group convened a number of times but the project stalled.
 De Blanck then decided to go it alone.
 He named Gabriel Morales Valverde ('Edgardo') conservatory secretary and designated Anselmo Lopez, Ernesto Edelmann, Jose Mungol, Tomas Ruiz, Juan Miguel Joval, and Mariano Cuero its first teachers.
 Rafael Montoro and Anselmo Lopez were especially instrumental in the project.
 Soon after, Ramón Suaréz Inclán was named Honorary President for his works as a philanthropist and his dedication to music and the arts.

-The new conservatory received funding from 'La Caridad Del Cerro', 'La Disputacion Provincial', the 'Real Sociedad Económica', the National Government and the city council of La Habana, and opened that September 1885.
+The new conservatory received funding from 'La Caridad Del Cerro', 'La Disputacion Provincial', the 'Real Sociedad Económica', the National Government and the city council of Havana, and opened that September 1885.
 Originally named the Hubert de Blanck Conservatory, it was later renamed the National Conservatory of Music.